La-Volpe/VenueFinder/README.md

 **Do I need to strictly follow the design example?**

 The provided mockup is just a suggestion.
 Feel free to design the UI your own way as long as it contains the same information.

-## Notes from the applicant

-> Please write here if you want to explain the choices you made on the way :).